geoffreyporto/resume/README.md

 **Responsibilities**

 * Design, develop, test, deploy, maintain and improve software.
 * Manage individual project priorities, deadlines and deliverables.
+* **Qualifications**

+Minimum qualifications:

+* BS degree in Computer Science, similar technical field of study or equivalent practical experience.
+* Software development experience in one or more general purpose programming languages.
+* Experience working with two or more from the following: web application development, Unix/Linux environments, mobile application development, distributed and parallel systems, machine learning, information retrieval, natural language processing, networking, developing large software systems, and/or security software development.
+* Ability to speak and write in English fluently and idiomatically.
+* **Preferred Qualifications**

+* Master’s, PhD degree, further education or experience in engineering, computer science or other technical related field.
+* 4 years of relevant work experience in software development.
+* Experience with one or more general purpose programming languages including but not limited to: Java, C/C++, C\#, Objective C, Python, JavaScript, or Go.
+* Interest and ability to learn other coding languages as needed.

+## Job description

+ The Google Cloud Platform team helps customers transform and evolve their business through the use of Google’s global network, web-scale data centers and software infrastructure.
+As part of an entrepreneurial team in this rapidly growing business, you will help shape the future of businesses of all sizes use technology to connect with customers, employees and partners.

+In this role within the Cloud Platform Business Unit at Google, you will use your leadership skills and knowledge of product management, industries, software and cloud computing to design solutions for a variety of issues.
+You will help drive awareness of our solutions at leading industry conferences and Google events.
+Your enthusiasm, technical and business depth, and excellent presentation skills will help decision makers understand the benefits of Google Cloud Platform to drive growth and customer success.

+Google Cloud helps millions of employees and organizations empower their employees, serve their customers, and build what’s next for their business — all with technology built in the cloud.
+Our products are engineered for security, reliability and scalability, running the full stack from infrastructure to applications to devices and hardware.
+And our teams are dedicated to helping our customers — developers, small and large businesses, educational institutions and government agencies — see the benefits of our technology come to life.

+**Responsibilities**

+* Provide expertise and leadership in Solutions Architecture in the infrastructure and applications space.
+* Define the business case for solutions.
+Assist in the design of solutions in order to help with prototyping and development.
+* Demonstrate thought leadership in cloud computing across multiple channels and become a trusted advisor to decision makers.
+* Provide customer and market feedback to the product and engineering teams, and influence product direction.
+* Attend various meetings, technical reviews and onsite delivery activities.
 *
 **Qualifications**